Kent & StoweKent & Stowe

 Plant trees, shrubs and perennials

 When planting trees and large shrubs, dig a hole that’s wider than the rootball but the same depth, incorporating well rotted organic matter into soil to be backfilled.
-A planting spade is great for this with its narrow, tapered head for precise digging and planting.
+A Capability Spade is great as it has a larger tread edge for added digging power and comfort.

 When planting, add a sprinkle of Fish, Blood and Bone to the planting hole, to encourage strong, healthy root development.
 Plant so that the top of the rootball is level with the soil surface, backfill around the edges, firm in, provide a tree stake for support if necessary and water well.